How Can I Move On When I’m Still In Love With My Ex?

 Updated January 30, 2019

 Reviewer Laura Angers

-If you find yourself thinking, "I'm still in love with my ex," with increasing frequency these days, you might be wondering how long it will take to finally get over him or her.
+If you find yourself thinking, "I'm still in love with my ex," you might be wondering how long it will take to finally get over him or her.
 If you just broke up, it makes sense that you're missing your ex at first, but if it's been a while, you could be getting impatient with yourself for still having these feelings.

 When you're in love with someone, moving on isn't easy.
 However, there are things that you can do to make the process go more smoothly.

 How Can I Move on When I'm Still in Love with My Ex?

 First, it can be very helpful just to understand something about attachment and love.
 Just because a relationship ends, does not mean that your thoughts and feelings end abruptly.
 Love and attachment simply do not work that way.
 When you genuinely love someone, you become attached, almost like two pieces of paper glued together.
 While it may seem quite easy to affix them to each other, breaking that connection is much more difficult.
 Healthy love includes caring for the other person unconditionally, sacrificially, and selflessly.
 These are pretty important features of healthy love when we want a relationship to stand the test of time.
 But they can interfere with our ability to let go, and move on when the relationship is over.
 So, be patient with yourself.
 There is an extent to which your on-going love for your ex may be completely natural, understandable, and evidence of your genuine love for him or her.